Homotopy theory in a quasi-abelian category: Grothendieck quasi-abelian categories

+It follows that a pre-abelian category admits finite limits and colimits.
+In any category with kernels and cokernels, a morphism is said to be \textit{strict} if its coimage is isomorphic to its image, ie. a morphism $f:x\ra y$ is strict if the induced morphism

 is an isomorphism.
+In any pre-abelian category, pullbacks preserve strict monomorphisms (kernels) and pushouts preserve strict epimorphisms (cokernels).
+Allowing strict epimorphisms (resp. strict monomorphisms) to be stable under pullbacks (resp. pushouts) leads to the following definition \cite{Sc}.

+\begin{dfn} A pre-abelian category is said to be \textit{quasi-abelian} if its class of strict monomorphisms is stable under pushouts along arbitrary morphisms and its class of strict epimorphisms is stable under pullback along arbitrary morphisms. \end{dfn}

+Therefore, in a quasi-abelian category, all strict monomorphisms and all strict epimorphisms are stable under pullbacks and pushouts.
+Moreover, every morphism in a quasi-abelian category has a canonical decomposition into a strict epimorphism (resp. epimorphism) followed by a monomorphism (resp. strict monomorphism).

-Quasi-abelian categories are exact categories where we deem all conflations to be short exact sequences.
-For example, in the category of bornological vector spaces, inflations are strict monomorphisms and correspond to bornological isomorphisms onto their image with the subspace bornology.
-On the other hand, deflations are strict epimorphisms which are maps such that any bounded subset in the codomain is the image of a bounded subset.
-Every morphism in a quasi-abelian category has a canonical decomposition into a strict epimorphism (resp. epimorphism) followed by a monomorphism (resp. strict monomorphism).
+\begin{ex} The quasi-abelian category $\Born_k$ of bornological vector spaces is quasi-abelian \cite{PS}.
+In this category, strict monomorphisms correspond to bornological isomorphisms onto their image with the subspace bornology.
+On the other hand, strict epimorphisms are maps such that any bounded subset in the codomain is the image of a bounded subset. \end{ex}

+A quasi-abelian category is said to be \textit{semi-abelian} if for every morphism $f$, the induced morphism $\tilde{f}$ is both an epimorphism and a monomorphism.
+Every quasi-abelian category is semi-abelian \cite{Sc}.
+However, not every strict monomorphism or strict epimorphism is necessarily stable under pushouts or pullbacks respectively.

+\begin{ex} The pre-abelian category $\BTVS_k$ of bornological topological vector spaces is semi-abelian \cite{Si} but not quasi-abelian.
+The authors in \cite{BD} show that strict epimorphisms are not stable under pullback. \end{ex}

 In order to prove that there exists a model structure on the category of chain complexes in a quasi-abelian category we will need to introduce some further assumptions.
 An abelian category is said to be Grothendieck if it is locally presentable and its collection of monomorphisms is stable under filtered colimits.
 The analogue in our case is closure under filtered colimits of strict monomorphisms.
 Therefore we make the following definition.